This article highlights how much is pension credit a week, pension credit eligibility, how to apply for it and using the pension credit calculator.

 Being on Pension Credit means you can receive more financial help, such as assistance with housing costs, council tax, heating bills and the Winter Fuel Payment.

-If you are of state pension age, you can claim Pension Credit (Standard Minimum Guarantee) in the 2025/26 tax year, which tops up:
+If you are wondering how much is pension credit a week, you should know that if you are of state pension age, you can claim Pension Credit (Standard Minimum Guarantee) in the 2025/26 tax year.

-From April 2025, the Pension Credit Standard Minimum Guarantee increased by 4.1%, meaning an annual increase of £465 in 2025-26 in the single pensioner guarantee and £710 in the couple guarantee.
+From April 2025, the Pension Credit Standard Minimum Guarantee increased by 4.1%.
+This meant an annual increase of £465 in 2025-26 in the single pensioner guarantee and £710 in the couple guarantee.

 Around 1.4 million pensioners receive Pension Credit.